 Young Investigator Award

-Award to Support Clinician-Scientists Transitioning from Training to Independent Careers in Celiac Disease Research
+Award to Support Clinician-Scientists in Independent Careers in Celiac Disease Research

 The Celiac Disease Foundation Young Investigator Award (YIA) is a one- to three-year grant totaling up to $180,000 to pay for personnel and/or research expenses.
 The purpose of the Foundation’s YIA is to encourage exceptional, early-career investigators to pursue independent careers in celiac disease research.